 The aminoglycosides all have serious toxicities which often limit their applicability and the dose and duration of therapy.
 The common serious adverse effects of the aminoglycosides are ototoxicity, neuropathy and nephrotoxicity.
 Liver injury from the aminoglycosides is rare, perhaps because the other side effects of aminoglycosides limit the amount that can be given.
 Isolated case reports of idiosyncratic hepatotoxicity have been published for most, but not all of the aminoglycosides.
 These resports have not always been very convincing.

-Each aminoglycoside is discussed separately while the references for all aminoglycosides (except streptomycin, given in the sections on therapy of tuberculosis) are provided below.
+Each aminoglycoside is discussed separately while the references for all aminoglycosides (except streptomycin, given in the section on therapy of tuberculosis) are provided below.
 The following are links to each drug record.

 References updated: 01 March 2018

 Zimmerman HJ.
 Aminoglycosides.
 Hepatic injury from the treatment of infectious and parasitic diseases.
 In, Zimmerman HJ.
 Hepatotoxicity: the adverse effects of drugs and other chemicals on the liver.
 2nd ed.
 Philadelphia: Lippincott, 1999. p 589.
 (Expert review of hepatotoxicity of aminoglycosides published in 1999; “few instances of significant hepatic injury have been attributed to agents in this group”).

 Kaplowitz N, DeLeve LD, eds.
 Drug-induced liver disease.
 3rd Edition.
 Amsterdam:

 Elsevier, 2013. p.
 463-81.
 (Review of hepatotoxicity of